-(EMR_Site) Number of PEPFAR-supported facility-based service delivery points supported by your organization that have an electronic medical record system
+(EMR_Site) Number of PEPFAR-supported facilities that have an electronic medical record (EMR) system

 An EMR is a longitudinal electronic record of an individual patient's health information that can assist health professionals with decision-making and treatment.
 Data found in a record may include patient demographics, past medical history, vital signs, examination and progress notes, medications, allergies, immunizations, laboratory test results, other test results.
 It can also support the collection of data for other uses such as quality management, public health disease surveillance and reporting.
 EMR can include real-time point-of-care data entry as well as retrospective data entry.
-An electronic medical record (EMR) is a digital version of a paper chart that contains key information in a patient’s medical history from one service delivery point or site.
+An EMR is a digital version of a paper chart that contains key information in a patient’s medical history from one service delivery point or site.

-EMRs are typically for all health areas, but PEPFAR is interested in better understanding whether EMRs are available for the service delivery areas where PEPFAR focusses its work (presented in the disaggregation below).
+EMRs are typically for all health areas, but PEPFAR is interested in better understanding whether EMRs are available for the service delivery areas where PEPFAR focuses its work.
 If a service delivery area is incorporated in a larger integrated health EMR, then it should be included this indicator.
 If two or more service areas are in an integrated EMR, both areas should be included in this indicator.
-A site service delivery area should be included in this indicator if the EMR is on site (Server and Computer entry screen or there is a central server at a hub facility, that includes all data from all the “spokes” for that facility’s catchment area.
+A site service delivery area should be reported under this indicator if the EMR is on site (i.e., server and computer entry screen or there is a central server at a hub facility, that includes all data from all the “spokes” for that facility’s catchment area.
 As long as the data for patient management and reporting comes from the EMR system as one source.

 How to review for data quality:

 If a site does not report for a specific service delivery area (e.g., the site is not a PEPFAR-supported ART site reporting TX_CURR), then it should not be included as having an EMR in that service delivery area (e.g., EMR for C&T services – N/A should be selected in this case).

 Facility by service delivery point (or area).